jcarndt/BatVision/README.md

 ## Output
 BatVision.ps1 will create a new deobfuscated file in the same location as the original file.
 It will have the '_deobfuscated' added to the file name.
+Note: Claude AI helped to create this script and decided to create all of this fancy ouput.

 ![screenshot](BatPics/output.JPG)

+## Warning
+Deobfuscators such as this are very brittle in that all the attacker has to do is change things up on his end and BatVision.ps1 will not work any more.
+But until then, happy hunting!